mozilla/id-specs/browserid/index.md

 ### Declaring Support and Parameters for BrowserID

 To declare support for BrowserID, a domain MUST publish either a BrowserID support document OR a BrowserID delegated-support document at a specific URI relative to the domain's SSL URI.
-The relative reference URI for this document is <tt>/.well-known/browserid</tt>, as per [RFC5785](https://tools.ietf.org/html/rfc5785).
+The relative reference URI for this document is `/.well-known/browserid`, as per [RFC5785](https://tools.ietf.org/html/rfc5785).
 The domain MAY choose to reference this BrowserID support document from a host-meta file (as per RFC5785).

-The BrowserID support document (or delegated-support document) MUST be served with Content-Type <tt>application/json</tt>.
+The BrowserID support document (or delegated-support document) MUST be served with Content-Type `application/json`.

 The BrowserID support document (or delegated-support document) MAY be served with cache headers to indicate longevity of the BrowserID support parameters.

 ### Authenticating Users

-A BrowserID-compliant domain MUST provide a user-authentication web flow starting at the URI referenced by the <tt>authentication</tt> field in its published BrowserID support document.
+A BrowserID-compliant domain MUST provide a user-authentication web flow starting at the URI referenced by the `authentication` field in its published BrowserID support document.
 The specifics of the user-authentication flow are up to the domain.
 The flow MAY use redirects to other pages, even other domains, to complete the user authentication process.
-The flow SHOULD NOT use <tt>window.open()</tt> or other techniques that target new windows/tabs.
+The flow SHOULD NOT use `window.open()` or other techniques that target new windows/tabs.

 The authentication flow MUST complete at a URI relative to the BrowserID-compliant domain.
-The completion page content MUST include a JavaScript call to either <tt>navigator.id.completeAuthentication()</tt> if authentication was successful or <tt>navigator.id.raiseAuthenticationFailure()</tt> if the use cancelled authentication.
+The completion page content MUST include a JavaScript call to either `navigator.id.completeAuthentication()` if authentication was successful or `navigator.id.raiseAuthenticationFailure()` if the use cancelled authentication.

 ### Certifying Users

-A BrowserID-compliant domain MUST provider user-key-certification at the URI referenced by the <tt>provisioning</tt> field in its published BrowserID support document.
+A BrowserID-compliant domain MUST provider user-key-certification at the URI referenced by the `provisioning` field in its published BrowserID support document.

 The domain SHOULD deliver HTML and JavaScript at that URI, which it can expect to be evaluated in a standard user-agent IFRAME.